 On 8 April, everyone embarked The Junk from Chalong Pier in Phuket.
 Just as we set off on our way out to the Similans, there was instant excitement.
 David Martin, together with the assistance of everyone onboard, released 5 small bamboo sharks back into the ocean.
 The bamboo sharks originated from his foundation’s shark breeding program.
 Our four youngest guests got to name the bamboo sharks.
 They were baptized: Charlotte, Bob, George, Astrid and Austin.
 All guests took great delight in sending these little sharkies back home to the ocean.
 A unique event!

 Leopard shark EDNA

-On the first evening, David gave a short introduction to Oceans For All foundation and outlined some of the amazing work they do in order to protect and rehabilitate our oceans.
+On the first evening, David gave a short introduction to Oceans For All foundation and outlined some of the fantastic work they do in order to protect and rehabilitate our oceans.
 David also explained the process of collecting leopard shark EDNA, in which our guests could partake on most dives.
 Guests were kindly asked to collect water samples from an area where they thought it likely a leopard shark may have been.
 The itinerary included all the usual Similan & Surin diving highlights, plus a few extra dive sites where leopard sharks had been spotted recently.

 Back on board, David filtered the collected water samples through a membrane into a test tube, which was then labeled for that specific dive site.
 The collected test tubes are to be sent for analysis at a university lab in Bangkok.
 Watch the video on how to collect EDNA from a leopard shark.

 In the evenings, David shared with us some of the amazing underwater video footage he has made from around the world.
-He also showcased the important work his foundation is doing to save and restore our beautiful oceans.
+He also showcased his foundation’s important work to save and restore our beautiful oceans.
 Guests were spellbound by the videos and deeply touched by the foundation’s work and how each of us can assist in a small way to help this incredible purpose.

 To top it off, on the second dive of the first day, a few of our divers were fortunate enough to see this leopard shark!